pauloaapereira/ViveAFesta/README.md

 <a href="https://twitter.com/pauloppereiraa"><img alt="Medium" src="https://badges.aleen42.com/src/twitter.svg"/></a>

-So...
-Paulo is from Portugal and he's 23 years old.
+Hello!
+I'm from Portugal and I'm 24 years old.
-He has around 3y and half of work experience as an Android Developer, and has a lot of fun programming in Kotlin!
+I have around 4y and half of work experience as an Android Developer, and I have a lot of fun programming in Kotlin!
-He's also certified by Google as an Associate Android Developer and a Android Tech Editor at Raywenderlich.
+I'm also certified by Google as an Associate Android Developer.
-He is a person with good communication skills, easily adaptive to new environments and teams, and a little addicted to learning and self-improvement.
+I'm a person with good communication skills, easily adaptive to new environments and teams, and a little addicted to learning and self-improvement.

 ## Find this repository useful? :]